HM Prison Hindley: History

-Hindley Prison is no longer a youth offender prison.
-It holds Category C male prisoners from the age of 21 upwards.
 Accommodation at the prison is made up of seven secure units, consisting of single and double cells.
 Hindley is a combined establishment with a regime that offers opportunities for inmates to gain qualifications, address offending behaviour, and reintegrate into society on their release.
 Regime provision includes learning and skills, as well as workshop places (which include construction skills) and physical education.
 Hindley also operates a listener and peer support scheme for those who may be at risk of suicide or self-harm.
 The prison's medical provision includes an in-patient healthcare facility and a mental health day care centre.